-Impact Management Objective: Pre event changes to the hydrological regime Potential impact to avoid Impact Management Outcome Vegetation clearing and exposure of bare soils upslope of t the soil binding capacity and cohesion of the upslope soils a downslope.
-Ineffective site stormwater management, particularly in period flows.
-No altered runoff patters established. nd thus increase the risk of erosion and sedimentation IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period stormwater structures and manincrease of surface water flows infrastructure must be designed before entering the surrounding through discharging the surface Effective stormwater managem Sedimentation must be minimised slopes and surfaces to be exported erosion using covers, silt fences, All stockpiles must be protected sediment recoverable.
-Construction must have conting the operational phase, measured planned for and available for use A rehabilitation plan must be coarea is revegetated with indige maintained through alien invasive regardless of mitigation associ vegetation cover to filter run-off Stormwater infrastructure must be to ensure that it is working efficient. d and located in flat areas where run-off will be minimised and gency plans for high rainfall events during construction.
-Even in the two contain impacts caused during high rainfall events must be Contractor Construction phase

-• Construction of the pipeline should preferably be done during the drier months when the water quality impacts from the construction activities may impact on the downslope watercourses.
-Measures to contain impacts caused during high rainfall events (such as substantial sedimentation and/or erosion) must be planned for and available for use.
-Before any work commences, sediment control/silt capture measures (e.g. bidim/silt curtains) must be installed downstream/downslope of the active working areas.
-Silt fences/curtains must be regularly checked and maintained (de-silted to ensure continued capacity to trap silt) and repaired where necessary.
-When de-silting takes place the silt must not be returned to the watercourse.
-Pe rformance Indicator
+Impact Management Objective: Pro event erosion and sedimentation Potential impact to avoid Vegetation clearing and exposure of bare soils upslope of the soil binding capacity and cohesion of the upslope soils and downslope.
+Ineffective site stormwater management, particularly in period flows. nd thus increase the risk of erosion and sedimentation Impact Management Outcome IMPACT MANAGEMENT ACTIONS Erosion and sedimentation is mitigated Mitigation measure Responsible party Time period A stormwater management planstormwater structures and marincrease of surface water flows infrastructure must be designed before entering the surrounding through discharging the surface Effective stormwater managem.
+Sedimentation must be minimist slopes and surfaces to be exponsion using covers, silt fences, all stockpiles must be protected sediment recoverable.
+Construction must have conting the operational phase, measure planned for and available for use.
+A rehabilitation plan must be contained in a revegetated with indigent maintained through alien invasion regardless of mitigation associated vegetation cover to filter run-off.
+Stormwater infrastructure must be to ensure that it is working efficient. d and located in flat areas where run-off will be minimised and gency plans for high rainfall events during construction.
+Even in the stocontain impacts caused during high rainfall events must be Contractor Construction phase quality impacts from the constr Measures to contain impacts sedimentation and/or erosion) n • Before any work commences, s must be installed downstream/of be regularly checked and main uld preferably be done during the drier months when the water uction activities may impact on the downslope watercourses. caused during high rainfall events (such as substantial nust be planned for and available for use. ediment control/silt capture measures (e.g. bidim/silt curtains) ownslope of the active working areas.
+Silt fences/curtains must tained (de-silted to ensure continued capacity to trap silt) and en de-silting takes place the silt must not be returned to the Performance Indicator Erosion and sedimentation is mitigated